novemberborn/hullabaloo-config-manager/README.md

 current environment, that can be passed to `@babel/core` methods.

 This module needs to evaluated before the `getOptions()` method can be accessed.

+An environment name can be provided when calling `getOptions()`, e.g.
+`getOptions('production')`.
+If no name is provided, or the name is not a string, the environment is determined by checking `process.env.BABEL_ENV`, `process.env.NODE_ENV`, and finally defaulting to `'development'`.

 #### `ResolvedConfig#createVerifier(): Promise<Verifier>`